tinystacks/precloud/DEVELOPING_PLUGINS.md

 A plugin implementing this type of parser must export a class that extends our `TerraformParser` abstract class.
 This primarily includes a named method `parseResource` with a specific method signature `(diff: TfDiff, tfPlan: Json) => Promise<Json | undefined>`.

-See our default parser [TinyStacksTerraformResourceParser]() for an in depth example.
+See our default parser [@tinystacks/terraform-resource-parser](https://github.com/tinystacks/terraform-resource-parser) for an in depth example.

 Note that you can also write a plugin that only attempts to parse resources from a specific Terraform module.
-This can be helpful in reducing the scope of you parser plugin since you will only have to crawl through known patterns in the tfplan (think references).
+This can be helpful in reducing the scope of your parser plugin since you will only have to crawl through known patterns in the tfplan (think references).

-For an example of a module specific parser, see our [TinyStacksTerraformModuleParser]();
+For an example of a module specific parser, see our [@tinystacks/terraform-module-parser](https://github.com/tinystacks/terraform-module-parser);

 #### Expected Parser Behavior